janickr/bubblegum/README.md

 Only 35KB and does not depend on jars other than the servlet api.
 It's only purpose is to match routes to handlers.

 Bubblegum is inspired by [Spark], but there are important differences.
-Bubblegum:
+In Bubblegum:
-- matches paths case-sensitive
+- Paths are matched case-sensitive
-- can match requests on any of its properties for example on the Accept or Content-type headers
+- Requests can be matched on any of its properties for example on the Accept or Content-type headers
 - Handlers can throw exceptions
 - Filters are more servlet Filter-like (but with more expressive filter mapping)
+- A JdbcHelper provides request-scoped jdbc transactions (Optional - it's a bubblegum Filter)

 Get the jar at <http://janickreynders.be/bubblegum>